 At Digital Communities Wales we’ve been working hard to develop online digital inclusion training courses, including webinars and digital drop-in sessions, that might be vital to you and your service users going forward.
-We’re running sessions on keeping occupied, finding reliable health information online, and shopping online.
 Find out more on our Covid-19 webinar page.

 Your one stop shop for online resources during COVID-19